skypilot-dev/commit-parser/README.md

 # @skypilot/commit-parser

-Tool for parsing the content of Git commit messages
+A tool for parsing the content of Git commit messages